richjenks/epic-index/readme.md

 **Get Teepee at [https://github.com/richjenks/teepee/](https://github.com/richjenks/teepee/)**

-Typical desktop screens get a large, spacious table and smaller screens (like tablets and large phones) get a slightly scaled-down version to use available space more efficiently.
-Anything smaller gets a fullscreen, no-frills version that relies on typography alone.
+Typical desktop screens get a large, spacious table and smaller screens (like tablets and large phones) get a fullscreen, no-frills version that relies on typography alone.

 ## Features